 People who do great work don’t make improvements randomly.
 They look before they leap.
 They think, plan, and fine-tune the changes they make, often adding improvements and removing elements that don’t work or don’t add value.
 They look for connections between ideas, check the fit often, and watch as signs of a great mix gradually come together.

 Great workers are laser-focused on positive outcomes.
 They persist until they get results.
 If their work isn’t loved the first time, they learn why and try again.
 Failure is seen as experience and progress until their accomplishments inspire others.
 People who deliver the difference have the tenacity and resilience to keep working until they know they’ve done something great.

-When organisations shift their focus to great work, it may be helpful to take a segmented approach based on employee personality types.
-Each type of employee has unique needs, strengths, and weaknesses, and they exhibit great work behaviours differently.
+When organizations shift their focus to great work, it may be helpful to take a segmented approach based on employee personality types.
+Each type of employee has unique needs, strengths, and weaknesses, and they exhibit great work behaviors differently.